ClintH/ixfx-demos/README.md

 ## Getting started

+There are a few versions of the demo repository.

+* You are here: [ixfx-demos](https://github.com/clinth/ixfx-demos) includes a copy of ixfx.
+This is useful for working offline and the recommended approach.
+* [ixfx-demos-npm](https://github.com/clinth/ixfx-demos-npm) is meant for running in a hosted environment or using a Node.js build process (also allowing you to use Typescript)
+* [ixfx-demos-light](https://github.com/clinth/ixfx-demos-light) is a lightweight version.
+It uses URL imports for code and is simple to host.
+This is essentially how the [Glitch version](https://glitch.com/edit/#!/ixfx-demos) runs.

 ### Editing and running locally (recommended)

-There are two versions of the demo repository.

-* _ixfx-demos_ includes a copy of ixfx.
-This is useful for working offline and the recommended approach.
-* _ixfx-demos-light_ is a mirror of this, without the ixfx build and with all sketches using a online, hosted version of ixfx.
-This is useful when using a web-based IDE.

 Read more:
 * [Running locally with ixfx-demos](./_readmes/running-local.md)